anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw1.md

 ## Getting started

+If you are working on your own computer, you need to install Kotlin.
+Follow these instructions to either [set up your personal Mac computer](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=160536) or [set up your personal Windows computer](https://stolafcarleton.teamdynamix.com/TDClient/3356/Portal/KB/ArticleDet?ID=160646).
+If you are working on the lab computers, you don't need to install Kotlin.

-Create a folder in which to store your work for course assignments.
+Next, create a folder in which to store your work for course assignments.
 For example, I created a folder `CS201` on my computer for this course, and made a folder `HW1` inside of it.
 I've got other folders there, too, like `InClass`.

 Where you put the `CS201` folder depends on the machine you're working on:
 * If you're on your own computer, anywhere is fine.
 You could put it on your `Desktop`, in `Documents`, or somewhere else you can find it easily.
 (Or you could have a `Classes` folder for everything!)